NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Try removing the multi specimen tick mark from older records
 ☐ Clear all - Update the latest record
 ☐ Clear all – Create new record
-☐ Check that sticky fields are carried over to the new record: txtStorageFullname, cbxPrepType, cbxTypeStatus, inpNotes, chkMultiSpecimen, inpMultiSpecimen, cbxGeoRegion, inpTaxonName
+☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, MultiSpecimen, MultiSpecimen serial, GeoRegion, TaxonName
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
 ☐ Create new record without Taxonomy (should pop-up with error)